„Kosmischer Drachen! Von welchem Planeten bist

 Ergänzung meinerseits (st) zu [2]:

-aber eher im spanischen Spanisch; im argentinischen Spanisch ist damit ein „cometa“ gemeint sein, ein
+dies aber eher im spanischen Spanisch; im argentinischen Spanisch ist damit ein „cometa“

-Fluggerät, das schwerer ist als Luft und das vom Wind getragen wird, also ein Flugdrachen.
+gemeint sein, ein Fluggerät, das schwerer ist als Luft und das vom Wind getragen wird, also ein

 Siegfried